Jeck0v/Guts/src/README.md

 Contains generic, reusable logic: create Git objects, calculate hashes, manage indexes...<br>
 **Never talk to the terminal!
 Just business functions**
 > 🧠 It's like the machine's internal engine

+### The terminal folder
+It contains everything about **the TUI - Ratatui** <br>
+This is where you call up and configure the commands you created earlier.
+> 🧠 This is the graphical part of the project
 ---
 ### Summary
 >`main.rs` is the controller, `cli.rs` analyzes user commands, `commands/` executes actions, and `core/` contains the real technical building blocks. <br>